linode/docs/docs/databases/mysql/how-to-create-and-use-mysql-stored-procedures/index.md

 ## Deleting Stored Procedures

 You can delete a MySQL stored procedure if you no longer want to use it or if you want to recreate it from scratch.
-The basic syntax of dropping the stored procedure is shown below
+The basic syntax of dropping the stored procedure is shown below:

     DROP PROCEDURE IF EXISTS PROCEDURE_NAME;